yktoo/yktoo.com/content/blog/0238/index.en.md

 However walking up was no easy task.
 The exhibit was installed in the darkest yard of Ghent, which received just as many people as it could fit.
 You can imagine how easily one could walk inside this crowd.

-But the worst crowded was the corner of //Nieuwbrugkaai//, where an item was mounted right in the middle of the Leie river. **Mysticète** by [Top'La Design](http://www.topla-design.com/) was a sophisticated fountain system with a picture projected on it.
+But the worst crowded was the corner of {{< fl "Nieuwbrugkaai" >}}, where an item was mounted right in the middle of the Leie river. **Mysticète** by [Top'La Design](http://www.topla-design.com/) was a sophisticated fountain system with a picture projected on it.
 It was close to impossible to get to the front row, maybe only after a couple of hours.
 Nonetheless I've filmed a video of it by lifting my camera on the tripod above the wall of backs:
 ![](youtube:T3FwQfN9KzY)

 You can conclude from the video that the exhibit was overrated.
 It didn't make sense there was that crowded there.
 Maybe the street was just too narrow.